 A. It may be the case that an AIFM is ready for authorisation under the AIFM Regulations and finds that, while it is compliant with the AIFM Regulations, AIFMD Level 2 and the AIF Rulebook for the majority of its existing AIF under management, it is not entirely compliant for some of its existing AIF.
 For example the sub-custodial arrangements are not entirely in accordance with AIFMD Level 2.
-In such scenarios, if in advance of its authorisation the AIFM advises the Central Bank of the identity of the AIF, the non-compliance in question and confirms that these AIF are not subject to AIFMD passporting arrangements, the Central Bank will not take regulatory action provided the AIFM brings itself into compliance for those AIF at the earliest reasonable opportunity during the transitional phase.
+In such scenarios, if in advance of its authorisation the AIFM advises the Central Bank of the identity of the AIF, the non-compliance in question and confirms that these AIF are not subject to AIFMD passporting arrangements, the Central Bank will not take regulatory action provided the AIFM uses its best efforts and brings itself into compliance for those AIF at the earliest reasonable opportunity during the transitional phase and, in any event, no later than 22 July 2014.